Hands-On Tutorial: Code Notebooks¶

 You can also download the starter project from this website and import it as a zip file.

-Given their usefulness for doing data science, Jupyter notebooks are natively embedded in Dataiku, and tightly integrated with other components, which makes them easy to use in various ways.
+Given their usefulness for data science, Jupyter notebooks are natively embedded in Dataiku and tightly integrated with other components, which makes them easy to use in various ways.

-In the right sidebar, locate and click the Lab menu (with the microscope icon).
+2. In the right panel, in the Actions tab, click the Lab menu (with the microscope icon).

 The newly created notebook contains some useful starter code: